Stochastic Approximation Approaches to Group Distributionally Robust Optimization and Beyond: Abstract

 \section{Abstract}

-This paper investigates group distributionally robust optimization (GDRO), with the purpose to learn a model that performs well over $m$ different distributions.
-First, we formulate GDRO as a stochastic convex-concave saddle-point problem, and demonstrate that stochastic mirror descent (SMD), using $m$ samples in each iteration, achieves an $O(m (\log m)/\epsilon^2)$ sample complexity for finding an $\epsilon$-optimal solution, which matches the $\Omega(m/\epsilon^2)$ lower bound up to a logarithmic factor.
-Then, we make use of techniques from online learning to reduce the number of samples required in each round from $m$ to $1$, keeping the same sample complexity.
-Specifically, we cast GDRO as a two-players game where one player simply performs SMD and the other executes an online algorithm for non-oblivious multi-armed bandits.
-Next, we consider a more practical scenario where the number of samples that can be drawn from each distribution is different, and propose a novel formulation of weighted GDRO, which allows us to derive \emph{distribution-dependent} convergence rates.
-Denote by $n_i$ the sample budget for the $i$-th distribution, and assume $n_1 \geq n_2 \geq \cdots \geq n_m$.
-In the first approach, we incorporate non-uniform sampling into SMD such that the sample budget is satisfied in expectation, and prove that the excess risk of the $i$-th distribution decreases at an $O(\sqrt{n_1 \log m}/n_i)$ rate.
-In the second approach, we use mini-batches to meet the budget exactly and also reduce the variance in stochastic gradients, and then leverage stochastic mirror-prox algorithm, which can exploit small variances, to optimize a carefully designed weighted GDRO problem.
-Under appropriate conditions, it attains an $O((\log m)/\sqrt{n_i})$ convergence rate, which almost matches the optimal $O(\sqrt{1/n_i})$ rate of only learning from the $i$-th distribution with $n_i$ samples.
+This paper investigates group distributionally robust optimization (GDRO) with the goal of learning a model that performs well over $m$ different distributions.
+First, we formulate GDRO as a stochastic convex-concave saddle-point problem, which is then solved by stochastic mirror descent (SMD) with $m$ samples in each iteration, and attain a nearly optimal sample complexity.
+To reduce the number of samples required in each round from $m$ to 1, we cast GDRO as a two-player game, where one player conducts SMD and the other executes an online algorithm for non-oblivious multi-armed bandits, maintaining the same sample complexity.
+Next, we extend GDRO to address scenarios involving imbalanced data and heterogeneous distributions.
+In the first scenario, we introduce a weighted variant of GDRO, enabling \emph{distribution-dependent} convergence rates that rely on the number of samples from each distribution.
+We design two strategies to meet the sample budget: one integrates non-uniform sampling into SMD, and the other employs the stochastic mirror-prox algorithm with mini-batches, both of which deliver faster rates for distributions with more samples.
+In the second scenario, we propose to optimize the average top-$k$ risk instead of the maximum risk, thereby mitigating the impact of outlier distributions.
+Similar to the case of vanilla GDRO, we develop two stochastic approaches: one uses $m$ samples per iteration via SMD, and the other consumes $k$ samples per iteration through an online algorithm for non-oblivious combinatorial semi-bandits.